 - 3. Secondly, this task should be accomplished and performed by a committee of experts who are well versed with science of the linguistics.
 No individual may be allowed to make his own vocabularies and terms and bring them in use. - 4.
 Those borrowed words which have made their entry into Balochi language and now they have lost their originality and have been balochised, such as 'habar (news), labz/lavz (word), and 'radoo (radio) should be read and written like this now.
-Since, such words have come in thousands of numbers in Balochi language, and their exclusion now can create great hardships and difficulties for the language.
+Since, such words have come in thousands of numbers in Balochi language, and their exclusion now can create great hardships and difficulties for the language. - 5.
+Terms and vocabularies that come from other languages which refer to names and religious stuffs, then such words and terms may and should be written as in their original forms.
+Such, '(الله)' Abdullah, (') Mohammad, (!" #) Siddik, (الله) -) Alhamdulillah (all praise is for Allah), and many more others.

-- 1. Azad, Siddik, 'Darri Loozan Vsh Ahat', Dashtiyari, Saba, Balochi Zuban e Aakebath, Syed Hashmi Reference Library, Karachi, 1997, page no.185-186. - Baloch, Badal Khan, 'Darri Zubanani Loozani Jeyda', Dashtiyari, Saba, Balochi Zuban e Aakebath, Syed Hashmi Reference Library, Karachi, 1997 page no.310. - Baloch, Badal Khan, 'Darri Zubanani Loozani Jeyda', Dashtiyari, Saba, Balochi Zuban e Aakebath, Syed Hashmi Reference Library, Karachi, 1997 page no.319. - Azad, Siddik, 'Darri Loozan Vsh Ahat', Dashtiyari, Saba, Balochi Zuban e Aakebath, Syed Hashmi Reference Library, Karachi, 1997, page no.187. - 5.
-Hashmi, Syed Zahoor Shah, 'Balochi Siyahag e Rasth Nabeesag' 4th Edition, Syed Hashmi Academy, Gwadar, 2010 page no.35. - Azad, Siddik, 'Darri Loozan Vsh Ahat', Dashtiyari, Saba, Balochi Zuban e Aakebath, Syed Hashmi Reference Library, Karachi, 1997, page no.186. - Baigul, Mohammad Baigh, 'Balochi Likvad', Dasshtiyari, Saba, Balochi Zuban e Aakebath, Syed Hashmi Reference Library, Karachi, 1997, page no.110-111.
+- 1. Azad, Siddik, 'Darri Loozan Vsh Ahat', Dashtiyari, Saba, Balochi Zuban e Aakebath, Syed Hashmi Reference Library, Karachi, 1997, page no.185-186. - Baloch, Badal Khan, 'Darri Zubanani Loozani Jeyda', Dashtiyari, Saba, Balochi Zuban e Aakebath, Syed Hashmi Reference Library, Karachi, 1997 page no.310. - 3.
+Baloch, Badal Khan, 'Darri Zubanani Loozani Jeyda', Dashtiyari, Saba, Balochi Zuban e Aakebath, Syed Hashmi Reference Library, Karachi, 1997 page no.319. - 4.
+Azad, Siddik, 'Darri Loozan Vsh Ahat', Dashtiyari, Saba, Balochi Zuban e Aakebath, Syed Hashmi Reference Library, Karachi, 1997, page no.187. - 5.
+Hashmi, Syed Zahoor Shah, 'Balochi Siyahag e Rasth Nabeesag' 4th Edition, Syed Hashmi Academy, Gwadar, 2010 page no.35. - 6.
+Azad, Siddik, 'Darri Loozan Vsh Ahat', Dashtiyari, Saba, Balochi Zuban e Aakebath, Syed Hashmi Reference Library, Karachi, 1997, page no.186. - 7.
+Baigul, Mohammad Baigh, 'Balochi Likvad', Dasshtiyari, Saba, Balochi Zuban e Aakebath, Syed Hashmi Reference Library, Karachi, 1997, page no.110-111.

-ANNUAL RESEARCH JOURNAL "GIDROSHIA" ISSN 2310-6956", UNIVERSITY OF TURBAT (KECH) MAKRAN-PAK Vol. II No. I, 2014
+ANNUAL RESEARCH JOURNAL "GIDROSHIA" ISSN 2310-6956", UNIVERSITY OF TURBAT (KECH) MAKRAN-PAK Vol.ll No.l, 2014